One-Arm Dumbbell Preacher Curl

 Related exercises to discover

 One-arm dumbbell preacher curl is a gym work out exercise that targets biceps and also involves forearms.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Static bicep curls, reverse grip ez curl bar curls and sled pulls are related exercise that target the same muscle groups as one-arm dumbbell preacher curl.
+Standing dumbbell bicep hammer curls, standing water bottle bicep curls and sled pulls are related exercise that target the same muscle groups as one-arm dumbbell preacher curl.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.